nerdyrodent/YourChoice/README.md

 The exact text may differ on an LLM-by-LLM basis, but simply interact with it like any normal LLM chat :)

 There is a default invocation and the bootstrap-header should provide some estimated "internal metrics".
+Whilst not actually "ccomputed" in the strictest sense, other "Framework Enhanced" LLM can parse the metrics for you if you like, to check if certain gates should have fired, for example.

+If your LLM doesn't auto-activate the metric header, you may need to ask it to activate the bootstrap header or modify the agent personality.

 Works best with LLMs which have a LARGE context window (such as IBM Granite 4).
 8B models (and below) may struggle a little.